rockchip-linux/mpp/doc/Rockchip_Developer_Guide_MPP_EN.md

 -   Application layer

-MPP layer can adapt to various middleware by MPI, such as OpenMax, ffmpeg and gstreamer, or directly be called by the upper application of customers.
+MPP layer can adapt to various middleware by MPI, such as OpenMax and gstreamer, or directly be called by the upper application of customers.

 # 1.3 Supported platform